elliottech/lighter-v2-core/README.md

 Lighter is fully decentralized order book exchange protocol designed for permission-less, zero slippage and MEV-protected trades.

 Core contracts make up the Lighter Exchange's foundation.
 They are composed of the Factory and an Order Book for each supported token pair.
-At the moment, only the Lighter team is able to deploy new token pairs.
+At the moment, only the Lighter governance which is run by Lighter team is able to deploy new token pairs.

 ## Factory
 The Factory contract handles creating Order Books.
 Users can tap into the Factory contract to find out about different order books or to grab the order book for a specific token pair.

 ## Order Book
 Each supported pair gets its own Order Book contract.
-This contract holds the money for open orders and takes care of pairing up and finishing trades.
+This contract stores the data and ERC-20 tokens for open orders, and implements the matching engine that is used when matching crossing orders.
-Users can work directly with an order book, but they have to go through a smart contract that uses a payment interface.
+Users can interact directly with Order Book contracts, but the interaction should go through a smart contract that implements the payment interface.
-Plus, going straight to the order book lets users do flash-loans.
+Also, interacting directly with the order book allows users do zero fee flash-loans.

 The order book support 4 order types:
 - Limit Order